 Course : SSC2190

 Course Title : Cross-Cultural Communication

-Credit Points : 3

-Teaching Department(s) : Department of Asian and Policy Studies

 This course explores how cross cultural communication is affecting our daily lives.
 Students will develop an understanding of the cultural origin of people's values, habits and ideologies and how these elements affect communication with people from different cultures.
 This course intends to provide students with the knowledge and skills for effective interaction and communication across cultures, especially in schools and classroom settings.
 It helps students to understand the intricacies and challenges in communicating with people from diverse background and enables them to develop a cultural awareness of the importance in communicating successfully across cultures in different contexts.